We had a great vacation! Thank you very much for your help!

 I had a fantastic day trip with Anatoly and Piter (sorry

-suit my availability and he did a great job.
-We went to Burana Tower,
+to suit my availability and he did a great job.
+We went to Burana

-and have fresh strawberries on the way.
-After that we went to see the
+Tower, and have fresh strawberries on the way.
+After that we went to

-waterfall in Kegety Gorge, followed by a picnic lunch at the most beautiful
+see the waterfall in Kegety Gorge, followed by a picnic lunch at

 Anatoly and Piter were very helpful and friendly, with good amount of banter that made me feel like going on a trip with friends rather than in a tour.
 Anatoly and Piter went beyond being a guide, they were flexible in the trip and adjusted the itinerary to my requests, and even given me some homemade local wine!!
 I am very happy with this trip, and i will definitely recommend Anatoly and Piter to anyone who wants to see this beautiful country.